BFA - Sculpture and Experimental Media (Kansas City Art Institute)

 Projects include Alchymeia, a nanotechnology and bioengineering public artwork for the Winter Olympics in Nagano, Japan, featuring laboratory-engineered 'snowflakes' whose atomic architecture physically embodied human biological material; Chimera Obscura, a massive multi-user, data-driven organism mapping hybrid virtual and real spaces via a telerobot that leaves an electronic trail of virtual information genes, commissioned for the world premiere of the touring exhibition Genesis | Contemporary Art Explores Human Genomics; and the Rockefeller Foundation-funded telepresence project Eon, which uses text-to-speech synthesis to create voice-encoded sonoluminescence – “a star in a jar” – radiating voice as light, creating material poetry art from the interactions of matter and energy.

 Upcoming is Radiant Arc, an interactive environmental art installation focusing on global climate change.
-The project, to be launched at the 2014 Arctic Winter Games, clones ice crystals from ancient ice-core samples taken from rapidly receding North American glaciers.
+Created in collaboration with researchers from the University of Alaska in Fairbanks, USA, Laboratoire de Glaciologie et Géophysique de l'Environnement in Grenoble, France, and the University of Helsinki, Finland, the project will clone ice crystals from ancient ice-core samples taken from rapidly receding North American glaciers.
 When completed, the artwork will form a brilliantly coloured, constantly shifting, three-dimensional luminous arc – a poetic 'time machine' constructed of fragile moments from the earth's prehistoric past, dynamically re/created in the present.

 Professor Brixey has exhibited his art, design, performance and media technology internationally.
 He also publishes in these areas and lectures widely on emerging issues relating to contemporary arts, culture, media technology and higher education.